 I added a few of my own touches with mini chocolate chips (hence the "Double" Chocolate) and I used demara sugar instead of regular for a little extra crunch on the outside.

 Other than that, I followed their simple recipe pretty carefully.
 I used my electric mixer but you can also whip the dough up by hand.

-These cookies would be great to cook with your kids, grandkids, nieces, nephews, friend’s kids, neighbor’s kids, etc. Just grab a kid or two and whip up a batch.
-You’ll make some great memories and have something deliciously wonderful to show for your efforts.
-Here is a pictorial conversation from yesterday’s Café cookie-making adventure with our granddaughter, Emery.
+These cookies would be great to cook with your kids, grandkids, nieces, nephews, friend's kids, neighbor's kids, etc. Just grab a kid or two and whip up a batch.
+You'll make some great memories and have something deliciously wonderful to show for your efforts.
+Here is a few pics from yesterday's Café cookie-making adventure with our granddaughter, Emery.

 - 1 ½ cups plus 2 tablespoons all purpose flour